SGKirito/Unknown-Navi/README.md

 ## Support server

-• If you find bugs, have issues running Unknown Navi or something else, feel free to join the [support server](https://discord.gg/JWRy5yKVcc).
+• If you find bugs, have issues running Unknown Navi or something else, feel free to join the [support server](https://discord.gg/JWRy5yKVcc).  u